 Slags also arise from other processes, particularly the smelting of non-ferrous metals, but these materials can be very different and each needs to be studied individually.
 Moreover, in colloquial English an even wider range of materials such as clinker, ash and even colliery waste is sometimes referred to as “slag”.
 Such materials are not covered here.

-Applications of iron and steelmaking slag products - by MPA Slag
+Applications of iron and steelmaking slag products

 Blast Furnace Slag (Iron Making Slag)